Capacity: 3,000 (Seats 466)

 Lowestoft is a welcoming club and you should have no problems there.
 Hardly ever are fans segregated at Crown Meadow and that tells a lot about the Club.
 The ground itself is very near to the town centre, which means that there are plenty of pubs and fish & chip shops to keep you happy.
 Its central location does mean that the ground seems quite 'squashed' in-between residential houses, but I am sure when the ground was first opened that there would have been few houses around then.
 As a trip to Lowestoft is normally quite a lengthy one, due to its geographical location, why not make a weekend of it?

-At the South End of the ground is a Social Club, which welcomes away fans, whilst nearby in Love Street, just down from the Club Entrance is the Havelock pub.
-As the ground is located only a few minutes walk from the town centre, then there are a number of other pubs to choose from.
-Two that stand out (and both about a five minute walk from the ground) are the Triangle Tavern on St Peter's Street and the Stanford Arms on Stanford Street.
-Both these pubs are listed in the CAMRA Good Beer Guide and sell beers from the local Green Jack Brewery.
-Also on Station Square is a Wetherspoons Pub called the Joseph Conrad.
+At the South End of the ground is a Social Club, which welcomes away fans, whilst nearby in Love Street, just down from the Club Entrance is Fieldy's pub.
+Whilst a few minutes walk away on Stanford Street is the CAMRA Good Beer Guide listed Stanford Arms.
+The town centre is only around a ten minute walk from the town centre, where there are a number of other pubs to choose from.
+Also in the CAMRA Good Beer Guide is the Triangle Tavern on St Peter's Street, which among others serves beers from the local Green Jack Brewery.
+Whilst on Station Square near the railway station is a Wetherspoons Pub called the Joseph Conrad.

 From the North and Midlands